What Types of Brake Systems Does My Car Have?

 Brake calipers: Brake calipers are a clamp that houses the brake fluid, brake pistons, and brake pads.
 With good and regular maintenance, brake calipers can last a long time.

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
-We at Mickey's Automotive, Inc. in US recommend getting your brake fluid flushed and replaced every 20,000 miles or two years.
+We at Mickey's Automotive, Inc in US recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.

 Many companies sell brake products or different parts of your vehicle's brake system.
-We at Mickey's Automotive, Inc. use quality parts and can assure you that we will get your vehicle to the way the manufacturer intended.
+We at Mickey's Automotive, Inc use quality parts and can assure you that we will get your vehicle to the condition the manufacturer intended.

 Here are the four types of brake rotors you can have on your vehicle: